espadrine/localeval/readme.md

 # Warning

-It doesn't protect your single-threaded code against infinite loops.
+If no timeout is given, it doesn't protect your single-threaded code against infinite loops.

+You cannot give a timeout in browser code (for now).

 That said, it protects against any security leak.